Why CV Metrics Matter to Recruiters

 - After: Developed and rolled out 4 new Excel forecasting models that reduced month-end reporting time by 30%

-If you are currently employed, make it a priority to track your performance at work.
+If you are currently employed, make it a priority to track your performance at work using an Excel spreadsheet or note-taking app.

 You’ll not only be able to leverage this data on your CV moving forward, but you’ll also be able to bring it up during performance reviews.

-By incorporating KPIs into your bullet points, tailoring your CV to your target roles and keeping your formatting simple, you’ll put yourself on the right track for a successful job search.
+By incorporating KPIs into your bullet points, tailoring your CV to your target roles and keeping your formatting simple, you will put yourself on the right track for a successful job search.

 About CV Pilots